ml4wireless/adsb-nats/docs-website/versioned_docs/version-1.0.2/local.md

 3. `brew install librtlsdr`
 4. `brew install`
 5. `make` or `make LIBRARY_PATH=/usr/local/lib` (if make doesn’t work)
-6. If those don’t work and you get a libsub error try the below: (may need to point to library location of lusb/libusb)
+6. If those don’t work and you get a libusb error try the below: (may need to point to library location of lusb/libusb)
-    1. Confirm lsub library is installed
+    1. Confirm lusb library is installed
-    ```brew install libsub```
+    ```brew install libusb```
-    2. Locate the lsub library in the filesystem (this library might exist in multiple places, if so, any should work, as long as the version is correct)
+    2. Locate the lusb library in the filesystem (this library might exist in multiple places, if so, any should work, as long as the version is correct)
     ```locate libusb-1.0.0```
-    3. Use the folder name that the libusb-1.0.0 lives in for the value for the -L argument below, e.g. if the libsub lived in
+    3. Use the folder name that the libusb-1.0.0 lives in for the value for the -L argument below, e.g. if the libusb lived in
     ```/opt/homebrew/Cellar/libusb/1.0.26/lib/libusb-1.0.0.dylib```,
     the folder would be
     ```/opt/homebrew/Cellar/libusb/1.0.26/lib/```